 What are the Most Popular Shapes for Black Diamond?

 Selecting a black diamond shape boils down to personal preference, but some shapes are more favored than others.
 The round cut is renowned for its unique twist on a classic form but tends to be pricier due to higher wastage during cutting.
-Ideal for a timeless appeal, a round cut black diamond engagement is a popular choice.
+Ideal for a timeless appeal, a round cut black diamond engagement ring is a popular choice.

 The princess cut, a square cut, underscores the black diamond’s distinctive glow, concealing flaws and inclusions effectively.
 It’s perfect for those wanting to highlight the stone’s unique allure.
 Artful Bracelets offers popular shapes such as round, princess, oval, and pear cut black diamond engagement rings in settings of white gold, rose gold, and yellow gold.